 There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

-Yes, it’s often true that many of them share a common form of self-defense technique or weapon training, but it would be a mistake to assume that martial arts and self-defense are the same.
+Yes, it’s often true that many of them share a common form of self-defense technique or weapons training, but it would be a mistake to assume that martial arts and self-defense are the same.

 They both increase confidence and are usually catalysts of greater change happening within the psyche.
 There are specific techniques to learn.
-Almost all martial arts discipline have a foundation that’s based on self-defense and “non-fighting”.
+Almost all martial arts disciplines have a foundation that’s based on self-defense and “non-fighting”.

 Self-defense can come in many forms and many weapons.
-The most effective weapon depends on several threat elements, which include experience, how many needs to be defended and the nature of the threat itself.
+The most effective weapon depends on several threat elements, which includes experience, how many needs to be defended, and the nature of the threat itself.

 “Various sports or skills, mainly of Japanese origin, that originated as forms of self-defense or attack, such as judo, karate, and kendo.”
 Martial arts are often mistakenly categorized as a traditional Asian or European discipline that follows closely in line and adheres to its’ respective culture.

 In this post, we will remove the factor of defending multiple members of your party from single and multiple attackers for the sake of argument, (as they are to be left as subjects of future in-depth posts), to allow for a more thorough study of each martial art in single person defense encounters.